What are the most important things to know about cabotegravir?

 - For more information on the use of cabotegravir in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

 - This Patient Version drug summary is based on the following FDA label(s): Tablet (film-coated) and Kit.
-The Patient Counseling Information section of each label includes information for people using cabotegravir.
+The Patient Package Insert and Instructions For Use include information for people using cabotegravir.

 - A list of FDA-approved HIV medicines, from HIVinfo.